WeAreYEF/YEF-pagirinya-satelite-house/README.md

 - To act as a modal institution and resource center of excellence in technology and open source research.
 - To develop an ICT and youth led skill enhanced social network space(SNS)for effective peace, education,mobility and Empowerment of the youths in south sudanese refugee settlement and the host communities.
 ![](Images/wall.jpg)
-For more images open the link bellow
+For more images open the link

 [Images](Images/)

 For procedure,read more in the link